Chicago Fed Midwest Manufacturing Index (CFMMI)

-The Chicago Fed Midwest Manufacturing Index (CFMMI) is set to undergo a process of data and methodology revision in 2014 and early 2015.
-Beginning in December 2013, the monthly release of the CFMMI will be suspended pending the release of updated benchmark data from the U.S. Census Bureau and a period of model verification.
+The Chicago Fed Midwest Manufacturing Index (CFMMI) is set to undergo a process of data and methodology revision in 2015.
+In December 2013, the monthly release of the CFMMI was suspended pending the release of updated benchmark data from the U.S. Census Bureau and a period of model verification.
 Significant revisions in the history of the CFMMI are anticipated.
-Future release dates for 2015 can eventually be found here.
+Future release dates can eventually be found here.

 Latest CFMMI Release

 The Chicago Fed Midwest Manufacturing Index (CFMMI) increased 0.4% in October, to a seasonally adjusted level of 97.4 (2007 = 100).
 Revised data show the index was up 0.3% in September.

 The CFMMI provides a regional comparison with the manufacturing component of the industrial production index (IPMFG) compiled by the Federal Reserve Board.
 Although the IPMFG is constructed differently than the CFMMI, it also uses hours worked data as measures of industry output for about 60 percent of its total.
 (Some of the data used to construct the CFMMI are from Haver Analytics.
 In addition, the series referred to as IPMFG here corresponds to the Haver Analytics mnemonic IPMFN.)

 The Midwest Manufacturing Index: The Chicago Fed's New Regional Economic Indicator

 The Chicago Fed Midwest Manufacturing Index (CFMMI) debuted in 1987 after the publication of this Economic Perspectives article, which explains the CFMMI, its conceptual background, construction, and data-base manipulations.